Shaigoldbourt22/DbProject/README.md

 ### 4. Execute Queries

-Run example queries to interact with the database:
+Run queries to interact with the database:

 ```bash
 python src/queries_execution.py